Luzifer/twitch-bot/docs/content/configuration/events.md

 - `channel` _string_ - The channel the event occurred in
 - `title` _string_ - The title of the stream

+## `vip_add`, `vip_remove`

+A user was added as a VIP to the channel or removed from its VIPs.
+(Only available when EventSub support is available and the streamer granted the required permission!)

+Fields:

+- `channel` _string_ - The channel the event occurred in
+- `user_id` _string_ - The ID of the user whose VIP status changed
+- `user` _string_ - The login-name of the user whose VIP status changed

 ## `watch_streak`

 The user shared a watch-streak milestone.